Core Program Application

 Demonstrated interest > prestige

-A real project, notebook, competition attempt, or pattern of self-study is stronger than generic prestige signaling with no evidence of follow-through.
+A real project, notebook, competition attempt, or pattern of self-study is stronger than prestige-chasing language with nothing concrete behind it.

 Potential matters a lot